netobserv/network-observability-operator/docs/FlowCollector.md

-tls client configuration.
+TLS client configuration.
 When using TLS, verify that the address matches the Kafka port used for TLS, generally 9093.
-Note that, when eBPF agents are used, Kafka certificate needs to be copied in the agent namespace (by default it's netobserv-privileged).

 <table>
     <thead>